gbbns/gbbns.github.io/_posts/2016-02-19-motivation.md

 These quiet musings, led me to one **very** clear epiphany -- it was time for me to move jobs -- this move turned out to be far more important that I could _ever_ imagine.

-I now blog more than i've ever done, I have more thoughts/opinions on things than I have done for a long long time.
+I now blog more than I've ever done, I have more thoughts/opinions on things than I have done for a long long time.
 I find myself scribbling notes on side projects all the time, I have ideas on things -- not just work related -- a lot more.

 Now, I don't think this is sudden influx in motivation is _entirely_ down to a move in jobs, but it's certainly helped.

 I attend [more](http://www.meetup.com/McrFRED/) [community](http://nuxuk.org/) [meetups](http://www.meetup.com/McrUXD/) now, all which not only help get me thinking, but get me involved and talking to likeminded people in the Manchester web community.
 At Christmas I bought a Kindle.
 Rather than sleeping or wasting my commute to work, I'm making a conscious effort to read more, to get engrossed in a book, to let my imagination run wild.

 I've also realised that I needed to have some outlets away from the internet, enter DIY and [photography](https://www.instagram.com/jibubo).
-I'm by no means great at either, but having that time away from the keyboard, away from the distractions of [Twitter](http://twitter.com/jibubo), allows me some amazing time to think about things, to process thoughts which i'd forgotten about.
+I'm by no means great at either, but having that time away from the keyboard, away from the distractions of [Twitter](http://twitter.com/jibubo), allows me some amazing time to think about things, to process thoughts which I'd forgotten about.

 Put all this together, and as you can probably guess, it's really starting to have a positive impact on things.